-The Rio Grande Gorge features several rock climbing locations with panoramic desert vistas.
-The Sangre de Cristo (blood of Christ) mountain range features sweeping thousand-foot granite cliffs and forested hiking trails along rivers and streams.
-Twenty-seven miles west of town, Tres Piedras (three rocks) has some of the most pristine beginner climbing terrain in the country.
+The Rio Grande Gorge features several rock climbing locations, all with panoramic desert vistas.
+The Sangre de Cristo (Blood of Christ) mountain range features sweeping thousand-foot granite cliffs and forested hiking trails along cool mountain rivers and streams.
+Twenty-seven miles west of Taos, Tres Piedras (Three Rocks) has some of the most pristine beginner climbing terrain in the country.